What are ISO Cleanroom Classifications for Medical Devices?

 What ISO Cleanroom Classifications for Medical Devices?

-Manufacturing of medical devices normally takes place in cleanrooms with an ISO classification of 5 (Class 100) to 8 (Class 100,000).
-Packaging for medical devices is normally carried out in ISO 7 (Class 10,000) Cleanrooms or ISO 8 (Class 100,000) cleanrooms, together with an ISO 8 (Class 100,000) gowning room.
+The manufacturing of medical devices typically occurs in cleanrooms with ISO classifications ranging from 5 (Class 100) to 8 (Class 100,000).
+Packaging processes for medical devices are commonly performed in ISO 7 (Class 10,000) or ISO 8 (Class 100,000) cleanrooms, often with an ISO 8 gowning room.

 Do’s and Don’ts inside Cleanroom